Double-Opportunity Estimation via Altruism: Introduction

+The main contributions of this paper are the following: \begin{enumerate} \item {We generalize} the standard MMSE parameter estimation problem to the realm of cooperative estimation, in cases involving two separately-operating but information-sharing {agents}. \item We introduce the concept of altruistic cooperative estimation, and, within this concept, we introduce two altruistic estimation approaches (heterarchical and hierarchical estimation), that outperform the standard, egoistic approach {in the {sense} considered herein}. \item We prove the existence of a global solution for each of the two altruistic estimation approaches. \item In the Gaussian case we provide closed-form, analytical solutions to the two altruistic estimation problems, along with a complete analysis of the solutions' potential performance advantages. \end{enumerate}

 The remainder of this paper is organized as follows.
 The two altruistic cooperative estimation problems are defined in Section~\ref{sec:probdef}.
 In Section~\ref{sec:est_general} we derive necessary conditions for estimators corresponding to both problems, and prove the existence of optimal estimators satisfying these conditions.
-The Gaussian case is considered in Section~\ref{sec:est_gauss}.
-Some numerical examples are presented in Section~\ref{sec:demons}.
+In Section~\ref{sec:est_gauss} we address the Gaussian case in detail.
 Concluding remarks are offered in the last section.
 Some technical derivations and proofs are deferred to Appendices.